medialab/ural/README.md

 #### extract_video_id_from_youtube_url

 Return a video id from the given Youtube url or `None` if we could not find one.
+Note that this will also work with Youtube shorts.

 ```python
 from ural.youtube import extract_video_id_from_youtube_url